ElmoNeedsArson/Obsidian-3D-embed/README.md

 1) Currently only two 3D embeds in one note are supported at the same time
 2) Big models will be laggy, since obsidian has a limited amount of RAM that cannot be altered.

+## Future plans:
+1) Use one renderer instead of a new renderer with introduction of a new model.
+(Uncertain of achievability)